SxRip/Injector/README.md

 ⚠ The name of the injector must be in this form: **ProcessToInject**.**dllName**.exe

+⚠ The DLL for inject should be in that folder, where injector exist.

 For compilation:
 * Go to Project Properties ->
   * Configuration properties -> Additionally